cloudmesh-community/fa18-523-56/project-report/report.md

 ## Linking NiFi Flow to Apache Kafka

 NiFi provides numerous endpoint processors pass data out of the NiFi flow to a new host.
 One example is Apache Kafka, these directions for setting up Kafka are for Windows.

-**1** Start setting up Apache Kafka by download the lastest version of Kafka from the Apache Kafka website.
+**1** Start setting up Apache Kafka by download the latest version of Kafka from the Apache Kafka website.
 The download will include Apache ZooKeeper.

 **2** Configure Zookeeper and Kafka by navigating to the configuration directory:

 ```
 kafka_2.11-2.0.1\kafka_2.11-2.0.1\config
 ```
 Open zookeeper.properties file with a text editor and edit clientPort= to the desired port and the dataDir= to the desired folder for logs

 ```
 clientPort=2181
 clientPortAddress=localhost
 ```
 Open server.properties file with a text editor and edit zookeeper.connect= to the port selected for zookeeper and the dataDir= to the desired folder for logs

 ```
 zookeeper.connect=localhost:2181